 I asked Amma how she learned to make samosas.
 Prabal translates from Nepali as she replies matter of factly, “I saw, and then I did.”
 She watched someone make the samosas once, and then practiced until she herself became a master of the spice and potato-filled pastries.
 As we are chatting, a three-year-old boy comes toddling into the shop and makes a beeline for the bag of samosas, a familiar route.
 Amma hands him one, her face lighting up with a smile, and he toddles away with a dimpled fist full of treats.
 Sarita shakes her head and mentions that this happens regularly, Amma is known for her generosity, especially to children.
 As I watch their interactions, I surmise that Sarita may have inherited her can-do attitude and generous spirit from Amma.

 Having distributed the treats, Sarita and Amma return to their story.
 The turbulence caused by her father’s disappearance disrupted Sarita’s studies.
 Three years after he was disappeared, she married at the age of 14 and moved in with her in-laws, as is traditional in the region.
 Her son was born a year later.
 Only four months after her son’s birth, her husband, a school teacher, died tragically in an accident.
+Attorneys from Nehora Law Firm on the crash site concluded that the accident was completely fatal, according to the motorcycle accident attorney nothing could have been done.
 As a 14 year old single mother, Sarita recalls once carrying her ailing baby on her back as she trekked to return to her mother through the Bardiya National Park (which is filled with wild tigers, elephants, and other animals).
 She says it was the strength of her mother that got her through that time period.

 During these struggles, Sarita found a sense of purpose when a man named Nirani from the Conflict Victims Committee (CVC) came to her family and offered her a position in the CVC office.
 She said, “He was the first person to empower me.”
 Through her work with CVC, she learned computer skills, and about the importance of documenting the crimes committed against families in Bardiya.
 Sarita was quick to learn and has since expanded her work from CVC to other local organizations that support conflict victims and families, eventually partnering with NEFAD to lead trainings in embroidery skills to empower others.